 Students will confirm whether they will be sitting AS or continuing to A-Level in the first half of Year 12.
 The AS exams will consist of two papers, each 1 hour 30 mins in length.
 Half the specification will be assessed in each paper with mathematical and practical skills assessed throughout.

-AS Biology is supported by a visit to a conference on DNA and Genetics at which a number of eminent biologists will speak on their current research.
+AS Biology is supported by a visit to a conference on Biology in Action at which a number of eminent biologists will speak on their current research.

 A-Level Biology is supported by a field trip to Flatford Mill in Suffolk.